Our Mission, Commitment & Plan

 - Free for Life is committed to not only the rescue of trafficked girls, but their restoration.
 We fight for each and every girl to help them regain their sense of dignity, hope and love.

 - Free for Life believes that ‘the survivor’ is the true expert on warning signs, risks, and trafficking prevention.
-This is why 90% of our staff at our Border Monitoring Stations are recovered victims, that have a heart for saving other lives!
+This is why 90% of our staff at our Border Monitoring Stations are recovered survivors who have a heart for saving other lives!

 - To maintain border monitoring stations staffed with trained personnel to prevent trafficking across the Nepal-India border.